prologin/stechec2/doc/rules.rst

 * ``enum_name``: the name of the enum.
 * ``enum_summary``: a short documentation of the enum.
+* ``enum_error`` (yes/no): if set to "yes", the enum will be interpreted as an error and enable some sugar in the languages that support it.
+The first variant of the enum will represent success and all other variants represent errors.
 * ``enum_field``: a list of the different fields of the enum.
 Each field is a list containing: